Phillip-England/godocument/docs/building.md

 go run main.go --build godocument.dev
 ```

-<md-warning>Absolute paths should not include a "/" at the end, this will result in a panic.</md-warning>
+<span class='md-warning' text="Absolute paths should not include a '/' at the end, this will result in a panic."></span>

 ## Bundling Stylesheets